cmcqueen/cobs-python/doc/source/cobs.cobs.rst

 In Python 3.x, byte strings are acceptable input.
 Types that implement the buffer protocol, providing a simple buffer of bytes, are also acceptable.
 Thus types such as ``bytearray`` and ``array('B',...)`` are accepted input.
-The output type is always a byte array.
+The output type is always a byte string.

 :func:`encode` -- COBS encode